 The best part is that you won’t have to cure your smoker often after that first time.
 In fact, the only other time you’ll have to clean your smoker is when you plan on switching between different types of meat, and of course after every cookout.

 Electric Smoker Tips

 Preparing meat for smoking is very easy and straightforward.

 Thanks Fattybombatty’s Guide to BBQ

 Preparing the Meat

 The preparation process will depend on the type of meat that you’re working with.
-For example, pork butt is a simple enough meal for most people to make on an electric smoker.
+For example, pork butt is a simple enough meal for most people to make on an electric smoker or portable smoker.
 If you don’t eat pork then you can start with turkey, although it requires very high temperatures to cook through with, which might necessitate a larger smoker than what you have as a beginner.

 The best way to prepare any meat is to start by trimming the fat to help preserve the meat’s natural juices.
 Once that’s done you can season your meet and put on your favorite brand of BBQ rub.